floschnell/gall3ry/README.md

 A very lightweight nodejs Amazon S3 photo album viewer.

 You can feed this application with an S3 bucket and it will take the folders and image files and render them into a nice gallery website.
 If you want to host your photos in a cheap fashion, then you could for instance host this application on a free [heroku](https://www.heroku.com/) instance.

-Furthermore it is benificial to host your photos on AWS, because you can backup them very easily to Galcier.
+Finally it is benificial to host your photos on AWS, because you can backup them very easily to Galcier.

 ## UI & Customizability